-As the myCSUNtablet initiative unfolds, its impact on student learning will be evaluated at regular intervals.
-We will be especially interested in the degree to which the tablet encourages student achievement of course learning outcomes and its support of continuous learning.
+As the myCSUNtablet initiative continues to unfold, its impact on student learning will be evaluated at regular intervals.
+We are especially interested in the degree to which the tablet encourages student achievement of course learning outcomes and its support of continuous learning.

-Student achievement of learning outcomes and the impact of the tablet on courses will be assessed in a variety of ways.
-Evidence of student learning across tablet and non-tablet sections will be gathered using HOT (Hybrid, Online, Traditional) direct assessment methods.
-Faculty will identify common learning outcomes across sections of varying modalities and evaluate student work using a shared rubric.
-In addition, there will be rich indirect assessment of both students and faculty through vehicles such as group and peer interviews, surveys, and focus groups.
-We will be especially interested in how student responses in indirect assessment correlate with what analytics tell us about device types used and time on task.
+Student achievement of learning outcomes and the impact of the tablet on courses are assessed in a variety of ways.
+Evidence of student learning across tablet and non-tablet sections are gathered using HOT (Hybrid, Online, Traditional) direct assessment methods.
+Faculty identify common learning outcomes across sections of varying modalities and evaluate student work using a shared rubric.
+In addition, there is rich indirect assessment of both students and faculty through vehicles such as group and peer interviews, surveys, and focus groups.
+We are especially interested in how student responses in indirect assessment correlate with what analytics tell us about device types used and time on task.

 Assessment of student learning works hand-in-hand with faculty development.
-Faculty will be encouraged to convene periodically, either within or across departments, to share thoughts, breakthroughs, new apps, lessons learned, and student/learner outcomes.
+Faculty are encouraged to convene periodically, either within or across departments, to share thoughts, breakthroughs, new apps, lessons learned, and student/learner outcomes.